 Final Thoughts on Turmeric and Fibromyalgia

 Is turmeric good for fibromyalgia and chronic fatigue syndrome?
 The answer appears to be, yes, and with almost no side effects using a lower dosage, making it a common home remedy for muscle soreness.
 Studies have shown significant evidence that curcumin can reduce both oxidative stress and chronic inflammation associated with these disorders and widespread musculoskeletal pain.

 Turmeric’s properties may help with muscle pain, growth, and recovery following exercise-induced muscle damage.
-If you’re looking for a natural way to control symptoms related to fibromyalgia while maintaining an active lifestyle, talk to a certified medical professional and ask if turmeric curcumin extract can improve your situation.
+If you’re looking for a natural way to control symptoms related to fibromyalgia while maintaining an active lifestyle, talk to a certified medical professional and ask if a curcumin supplement can improve your situation.